sahahn/parc_scaling/docs/index.md

 This documentation leans heavily on hyper-links to different pages, so for more information on different pieces of the project or specific ideas / concepts, please follow the provided hyper-links.
 These will links to either other project documentation pages or in some cases key external references or specific code.
-Also note that the 'back' button on your browser or opening links in new tabs may be useful strategies for navigating this page as there is no side navigation bar.
+Also note that the 'back' button on your browser or opening links in new tabs may be useful strategies for navigating this site.

 ## Base Experiment Setup